 9.2.4 UE procedure for reporting SR

-A UE is configured by higher layer paremater SchedulingRequestResourceConfig a set of configurations for SR in a PUCCH transmission using either PUCCH format 0 or PUCCH format 1.
+A UE is configured by SchedulingRequestResourceConfig a set of configurations for SR in a PUCCH transmission using either PUCCH format 0 or PUCCH format 1.
+The UE can be configured, by schedulingRequestPriority in SchedulingRequestResourceConfig, a priority index 0 or a priority index 1 for the SR.

 The UE is configured a PUCCH resource by SchedulingRequestResourceId providing a PUCCH format 0 resource or a PUCCH format 1 resource as described in Subclause 9.2.1.
 The UE is also configured a periodicity in symbols or slots and an offset in slots by periodicityAndOffset for a PUCCH transmission conveying SR. If is larger than one slot, the UE determines a SR transmission occasion in a PUCCH to be in a slot with number [4, TS 38.211] in a frame with number if .